-People love brainstorming blue ocean ideas, coming up with unique ways to create their own uncontested market space, and do it so well, they can make competition irrelevant.
+People love brainstorming blue ocean ideas, coming up with unique ways to create their own uncontested market space, and doing it so well they can make competition irrelevant.
 These sessions can open up business minds that might be stuck.
 They can get your people out of their usual thinking so they can explore where else you could go.
-However, if you feel like once you launch, it is sailing the open seas all by your lonesome, think again.
+However, if you feel like your brand is sailing the open seas all by your lonesome, think again.
+In any market situation, if these blue ocean brands steal money from another brand, they will figure out who took it and come after you.

 Blue Ocean